Micro Video Content: The Future Of Online VideoShawn Forno 08.07.2017

 McDonald’s announced their new seven dipping sauces with a clean simple micro video on Instagram, and they’re not the only ones embracing the power of micro video.
 Mashable’s Instagram account is completely micro video content.
 Every single post is a short video announcing some new gadget, gizmo, or innovation—and people love it.
 Most videos have over 10k views, and Mashable’s subscriber base is over 500k people.
 That’s incredible reach and engagement for a few 15-second videos.

-TL;DR: Micro Video is the Future of Online Video
+Micro Video is the Future of Online Video

 The future of marketing really is video.
 Video results already encompass more than half of all internet searches, and mobile video views overtook desktop devices in 2017 as the dominant form of online video.
 People want video on the go, which means they want micro content.
 Transform your video marketing strategy with micro video content and catapult your brand into the future.